 - Cost reduction through strategic supply chain management

-Ford Motor Company has the opportunity to grow and expand through market penetration (e.g. more dealerships and improved marketing) and product development (e.g. innovation to introduce new products to satisfy environmental concerns).
-Ford also has the opportunity to improve its financial standing by expanding its supply chain to achieve better economies of scale and reduce production costs.
+Ford Motor Company has the opportunity to grow and expand through market penetration (e.g., more dealerships and improved marketing) and product development (e.g., innovation to introduce new products to satisfy environmental concerns).
+The company also has the opportunity to improve its financial standing by expanding its supply chain to achieve better economies of scale and to reduce vehicle production costs.
 In this part of the SWOT analysis, Ford has opportunities for growth through operational expansion and innovation.

-The threats against Ford are based on competition and global oil prices.
-This part of the SWOT analysis presents the external strategic factors that could limit or reduce business performance.
+This part of the SWOT analysis presents the external strategic factors that limit or reduce business performance.
+The threats to the automobile business are connected to competition and global oil prices.
 The following are the threats against Ford:

 - Aggressive competitive rivalry

 Ford experiences the external pressure of the threat of competitors, such as General Motors, Toyota, Tesla, Volkswagen, and Mercedes-Benz, along with Honda, Nissan, and Hyundai.
 These automakers engage in aggressive marketing and innovation.
 There is also the threat of competition involving driverless or autonomous driving technologies from Apple, Alphabet (Google), and other firms.
 Moreover, oil price instability threatens the sales performance of Ford products, the majority of which have internal combustion engines.
 Overall, this part of the SWOT analysis shows that the car company must innovate to maintain a competitive advantage.